W1ndEee/StudentCouncilApp/README.md

 # StudentCouncilApp
 An app made for student council at my school.
-Coded in Java.
+Coded fully in Java.
+Still in the process of finalizing it, standby!